top of page

 Carrying Ryukyuan Dance on their Shoulders

-Commentary by Tatsuro Wajima, Associate Professor in the Department of Contemporary Liberal Arts, Aoyama Gakuin Women’s Junior College
+Commentary by Tatsuro Wajima, Associate Professor in the Department of Contemporary Liberal Arts, Aoyama Gakuin University

 Since becoming disciples of Chikako Maeda, head of the Hachiyo-ryu school, the Akamine sisters have worked hard and matured together while making Ryukyuan dance a part of their lives.
 As adults, they have continued to grow and inspire each other in a spirit of mutual respect while developing their own abundant talents, and though still in their twenties, they have a commanding air about them that belies their age.
 In the Akamine sisters one sees nothing of the frivolity that is common among up-and-coming “sister units” trying to make their mark.
 The Akamine sisters’ performances have a beauty and impressiveness that can only be achieved through the inheritance of a traditional art that has been mastered through strict training and discipline.
 There is a perfect harmony between them that comes from having studied together from a young age, and a physical resonance between them that would not be possible if they did not have an intimate understanding of each other down to their flesh and bones.
 The Akamine sisters’ rendition of the classical dance, “Takadera Manzai”, exists in a realm that is inimitable.
 (The original ensemble dance, called “Manzai Tekiuchi (Vengeance Fulfilled)”, is a performance by two brothers, Jana nu Shi and Keiun.)
 The Akamine sisters are destined to carry on their shoulders the tradition of Ryukyuan dance to future generations.